 When there are sudden movements or spikes in respiratory rate, it could signal that your body is coming down with an infection.

-High Respiratory Rate on your Apple Watch?
+High respiratory rate on your Apple Watch?
 Here’s what you should know

-Respiratory rate is one metric that does not change frequently.
-If you see weird trends in your respiratory metric, you should reach out to your physician and consult them.
+However, if you see weird trends in your respiratory metric, you should reach out to your physician and consult them.

-According to ClevelandClinic, a respiratory rate under 12 or over 25 breaths per minute could signal something abnormal.
+According to ClevelandClinic, a respiratory rate under 12 or over 25 breaths per minute could signal something abnormal. iPhone Apple Health app high respiratory rate

-Respiratory rate is an early, excellent indicator of physiological conditions such as hypoxia (low oxygen levels in the cells), hypercapnia (high levels of carbon dioxide in the bloodstream), metabolic and respiratory acidosis.
+Respiratory rate is an early, excellent indicator of physiological conditions such as hypoxia (low oxygen levels in the cells), hypercapnia (high levels of carbon dioxide in the bloodstream), and metabolic and respiratory acidosis.

 It has also been shown as a strong and explicit forecaster of cardiac arrest and unexpected health problems.
 (Cretikos et al. 2008 study).